lord63/tldr.py/README.md

 reason why you faided to update is that `tldr.py` failed to pull the latest upstream, check the failing output and you may know the reason, e.g. you make some changes and haven't commit them yet.
 You can pull the pages by hand so you can have a better control on it.

+> Q: Why use the git repo instead of the assets packaged by the official?

+A: In fact, you can use the offical assets if you want, download the assets and extract it somewhere, but `tldr.py` don't support update it using `tldr update`.

+Use a git repo, you can:

+* do the version control, yeah, use git.
+* better for customization, just edit the pages and add new pages, they belongs to you.
+You can even maintain your own 'tldr'.
+If use the official assets, you'll always get the latest pages.

 ## Contributing